Zauberfisch/silverstripe-boilerplate/README.md

     compass watch .

-which will tell compass to watch for any file changes inside /mysite/scss To generate the css for production you can add "-e production" and compass will not include the file comments
+which will tell compass to watch for any file changes inside /mysite/scss

-    compass watch -e production .
+To generate minified css for production, set the `environment = :production` in [mysite/config.rb](mysite/config.rb).